Roundup of the best non-toxic cleaning sprays – including a homemade version!

 Like I said, finding non-toxic cleaning sprays that actually work well has been a process.
 So to keep you from having to go through those same trials, I’m only sharing the all-purpose cleaning sprays that I have liked enough to repurchase over and over again.
 I love these brands!
 And if you’re a DIY’er you’ll be happy to see my homemade cleaning spray on the list!

-Buying tip: I’ve found that some of the best prices for non-toxic cleaning sprays are online – target.com, Vitacost, and Thrive Market are good sources.
-Amazon can be good too, but do some comparison shopping before you buy, because sometimes their prices are high for this particular category.
+Buying tip: I’ve found that some of the best prices for non-toxic cleaning sprays are online – target.com, Vitacost, Amazon and Thrive Market are good sources.

 1. Earth Friendly Products / ECOS